SvenjaKenneweg/FuzzyLLI/README.md

 Check out the paper [here (Paper currently under review)](PATH_OR_URL_TO_PAPER) if you are interested in the details.

-This repository provides code, data, and evaluation resources to reproduce the experiments, analyze the model’s behavior, and extend the approach to new events or temporal expressions.
+This repository provides code, data, and evaluation resources to reproduce the experiments, analyze the model’s behavior, making predictions and extend the approach to new events or temporal expressions.

+## Quick start
+- Python 3.8+ recommended.
+Create and activate a virtual environment.
+- Install deps: `pip install -r requirements.txt`
+- Set OpenAI credentials for property extraction: `export OPENAI_API_KEY=...` (model version in `src/config.py`)
+- Run the full pipeline: `python3 main.py`

+## What you can do
+- Train all FuzzyLLI variants and get the event property predictions via gpt
+- Evaluate on the training (via leave-one-out) and test dataset
+- Plot fitted event/adverbial probabilities/membership functions.
+- Make predictions for:
+  - event + happening time -> membership values of the vague adverbials
+  - adverbial + event type -> time interval where the event most probable has taken place

 ## Repository layout
 - `main.py` — CLI entrypoint (full pipeline + subcommands).